 Winning the talent competition

-Specialist recruiters know the market intimately and their advice will be invaluable in aligning the company vision with the practicalities of defining skill sets, experience and salaries against current market conditions.
-Select a recruiter with a reputation for placing high-quality candidates across a range of levels, disciplines and locations.
+Specialist recruiters know the market intimately.
+Their advice will be invaluable in aligning the company vision with the practicalities of defining skill sets, experience and salaries against current market conditions.
+Select a recruiter with a reputation for placing high-quality candidates across various levels, disciplines and locations.

 “You get a far better experience partnering with one agency,” continues Notley.
 “By putting your trust in one recruiter, you eliminate the race for CVs and allow time for the all-important prep and deep dive – essential for attracting candidates with the right qualities and fit for your business.”

-Importantly, the recruiter will be a reflection of your company, acting as an extension to build that brand awareness and appeal to the right candidates.
+Importantly, the recruiter will reflect your company, acting as an extension to build that brand awareness and appeal to the right candidates.
 So give the recruiter time to garner a deep understanding of the business so they’ll be able to successfully express what makes your company a unique and desirable place to work.

 Tapping into the passive market

-The best candidates are often working for someone else but if the timing and messaging is right, a talented recruiter can attract those candidates and keep them engaged throughout the recruitment process.
+The best candidates are often working for someone else.
+Still, if the timing and messaging are right, a talented recruiter can attract those candidates and keep them engaged throughout the recruitment process.
 And remember that highly qualified candidates will always be in demand, so a superior candidate journey should be your number one focus to increase the odds of being the employer of choice.

-With 70 percent of our clients less than 10 years old, we’re practised at placing leaders and building high performing teams for young banks and lenders.
+With 70 percent of our clients less than 10 years old, we’re practised to place leaders and build high-performing teams for young banks and lenders.
 It’s a key strength of ours.
-We specialise in attracting banking and finance talent for positions in sales, product, risk, operations, relationship management and compliance.
+We specialise in attracting banking and finance talent for sales, product, risk, operations, relationship management and compliance.